Perhaps no one has ever been sufficiently truthful about what ‘truthfulness’ is.

 Friedrich Nietzsche

-It is as though they are locked in a protracted and complicated one player game of “Hide and Seek”; with only one outcome.
+It is as though we are locked in a protracted and complicated one player game of “Hide and Seek” with only one outcome.

-Truth was never going to win; it was hamstrung the moment the Church crowned it as a supreme value.
-The crown inevitably became a mill-stone, not only because truth could not measure up to its own standard, but also because it could not bear the weight of promise placed upon it.
+That truth was never going to overcome ignorance says more about our relationship to truth than truth itself.
+Truth was hamstrung the moment the Church crowned it as the supreme value.
+The crown inevitably became a mill-stone not only because truth could not measure up to its own standard, but also because it could not bear the weight of promise placed upon it.

-Rather than trying to resuscitate truth to its imagined former glory, it would be more honest to give up our traditional idealisation of it, and accept its intimate relationship with ignorance.
-Fighting and arguing over truth has been as futile as it is endless, it is a deflection from acknowledging any debt to ignorance, and acts as a way to maintain the artificial conflict between them.
+Rather than trying to resuscitate truth to its imagined former glory, it would be more honest to give up our traditional idealisation and accept its intimate and co-dependant relationship with ignorance.
+History and the present show us how fighting and arguing over truth has been as futile as it is endless.
+It is a deflection from acknowledging our indebtedness to ignorance and a way of maintaining what is an artificial conflict.
+This pretence only serves the ideologies, commerce and psychology that depend upon it.

-Psychotherapists could start by asking themselves: what ignorance supports my life and the way I work with people?
+Psychotherapists could start by asking themselves: what ignorance supports their life and the way they work with people?

-The challenge would be to consider what might you have to do, or think to be able to celebrate your will to ignorance.
+The challenge would be to consider what might they have to do, or think to be able to celebrate their will to ignorance.

 There are only two things.
 Truth and lies.
 Truth is indivisible, hence it cannot recognise itself; anyone who wants to recognise it has to be a lie.